-The scope of the regulations is broad and includes businesses in the UK which have cross-cross border models where day to day management takes place from UK registered office or UK head office.
+If the firm or sole practitioner provides audit, insolvency, accountancy services, tax advice and trust or company services, it must be registered for anti-money laundering (AML) supervision.The scope of the The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (Money Laundering Regulations 2017) is broad and includes businesses in the UK which have cross-cross border models where day-to-day management takes place from a UK registered office or UK head office.

-Tax advisers include both direct and indirect provision of material aid, assistance or advice on someone’s tax affairs.
-This includes any specific tax advice given to clients, including completing and submitting tax returns, advice on whether something is liable to tax, or advice on the amount of tax due.
-Tax services remain within the scope of the Regulations even where they are provided virtually or through an automated service.
+Tax advisers who provide material aid, assistance or advice on someone’s tax affairs, both directly and indirectly.
+This includes tax advice given to clients, including completing and submitting tax returns, advice on whether someone is liable to tax, or advice on the amount of tax due.
+This may include payroll agents, customs practitioners, freight forwarders and similar businesses if they provide tax advice.

-- form companies or other legal persons
+- form companies or other legal persons;

-- act, or arrange for another person to act, as a director or secretary of a company
+- act, or arrange for another person to act, as a director or secretary of a company;

-- act, or arrange for another person to act, as a partner (or in a similar position) for other legal persons
+- act, or arrange for another person to act, as a partner (or in a similar position) for other legal persons;

-- provide a registered office, business address, correspondence address or administrative address for a company, partnership, or other legal person or arrangement
+- provide a registered office, business address, correspondence address or administrative address for a company, partnership, or other legal person or arrangement;

-- act, or arrange for another person to act, as a trustee of an express trust or similar legal arrangement
+- act, or arrange for another person to act, as a trustee of an express trust or similar legal arrangement;

 - act, or arrange for another person to act, as a nominee shareholder for another person, unless the other person is a company listed on a regulated market which is subject to acceptable disclosure requirements.